 - CD holder (CDs aren’t just for listening to!)

 (Just sayin’: This wreath is meant to have a rustic look… don’t worry about being perfect… AT ALL!)

-A CD cover is about 5.5” long, so I used the CD cover to measure how long I was going to cut each strip… I “eyed” the ½” width (remember, this is supposed to be rustic, no one will ever know that the strips aren’t cut perfectly.)
-I cut a full length of the fabric (double layered), and used the strips before cutting another length of strips.
+A CD cover is about 5.5” long, so I used the CD cover to measure how long to cut each strip.
+You can “eye” the ½” width (remember, this is supposed to be rustic, no one will ever know that the strips aren’t cut perfectly.)
+Cut a full length of the fabric (double layered), and use the strips before cutting another length of strips.
 (I hope that makes sense!)
-I did this for both the ticking and contrasting fabric.
+Do this for both the ticking and contrasting fabric.

-I continued tying the strips around, sporadically tying in a strip of contrasting fabric as I went.
-Then, when I was done, I tied in some additional contrasting fabric wherever I thought it needed it.
-After that, I shook-out the wreath (LOTS and LOTS of threads, people… I’m still finding them after vacuuming!), and then I made sure all the strips were turned outward from the wires, and the ‘knots’ were facing the back.
+Continue tying the strips around, sporadically tying in a strip of contrasting fabric as you go.
+When you’re wreath is complete, tie in some additional contrasting fabric wherever you think it is needed.
+After that, shake-out the wreath (LOTS and LOTS of threads, people… I’m still finding them after vacuuming!), and then make sure all the strips are turned outward from the wires, and the ‘knots’ are facing the back.
 (Again, hope that makes sense.)

-I hung it in several different places, and I think I’m going to leave it on my door for this week, and then maybe put it on my windowpane above my media console for the rest of the month!
+I hung the wreath in several different places, and I think I’m going to leave it on my door for this week, and then maybe put it on my windowpane above my media console for the rest of the month!

 What do you think?
 It was super easy and fun to do while listening to the TV.
 What other shape do you think would look pretty for a ticking fabric wreath?
-Remember, I love reading your comments!
+Remember, I love reading your comments, so make sure to leave one (or two)!
 See you soon!